Eager as parents may be to start potty training, it can be a period filled with a lot of uncertainty and frustration.

 - treating accidents or bedwetting like bad behavior

-Instead, try to establish a routine.
-For example, suggest they sit on the toilet after waking up or an hour after a meal.
+Instead, try to establish a routine that offers opportunities to use the toilet.
+For example, suggest they sit on the toilet after waking up or 30 minutes after a meal.
 Even then, put your toddler on the toilet for just a few minutes and let them get up if they want to.

 “Setbacks are part of the process,” Dr. Risko says.
 “Reassure them that accidents will happen while they’re learning to use the toilet like a big kid.”